KutayX7/pySixelify/README.md

                          These only apply if there are more colors in the image than there are color registers.
                          QPUNM is the default algorithm.
-                         OTFCD is newer and faster.
+                         OTFCD is usually faster and sometimes can produce better results than QPUNM.
-                         Can't choose?
                          Try both!
-You will be surprised.
 ```

 ## Example usage (as a command line tool)
 * Read "test.png" and print it to the terminal
-  * `python pySixelify "test.png"`
+  * `python3 path/to/pySixelify.py "path/to/test.png"`
-* Read "test.png" and save it to "test.sixel"
+* Read "test.png" and save it to "output.sixel"
-  * `python pySixelify "test.png" -o "test.sixel"`
+  * `python3 path/to/pySixelify.py "path/to/test.png" -o "path/to/output.sixel"`
-* Read "test.png" and print it to the terminal, with only 16 colors
+* Read "test.png" and print it to the terminal, with only 16 color registers
-  * `python pySixelify "test.png" -r 16`
+  * `python3 path/to/pySixelify.py "path/to/test.png" -r 16`

 ## TO-DO
-* ~~Multiprocessing~~ (done)
+- [x] ~~Multiprocessing~~
-* More efficient palette generators (if possible)
-* Global interpreter lock (GIL) detection
+- [ ] Global interpreter lock detection to switch between multi-threading and multi-processing
+- [ ] Apply dithering when needed
+- [ ] Automatic fallback to [libsixel](https://github.com/saitoha/libsixel) when it is possible and makes sense to (maybe?)
-* Realtime SIXEL conversion
+- [ ] Realtime SIXEL conversion for large, colorful images
-* Video player
+- [ ] Ability to load and play videos
-* Play Bad Apple on it in real-time at minimum 60 FPS
+- [ ] Play Bad Apple on it in real-time, at minimum 30 FPS (must be done, one way or another)
+- [ ] Lossless color output on ALL Sixel terminals
-* ~~Remove the `pillow` dependency~~ (impractical for now)
+- [ ] ~~Remove the `pillow` dependency~~ (impractical, for now)

 ## Known issues
 * Doesn't work on WASI (`concurrent.futures` library is not available)
 * No multiprocessing on mobile platforms (`multiprocessing` library is not available)
 * QPUNM loses information of low frequency (but important) colors
-* OTFCD doesn't utilize every register and sometimes assigns wrong colors
+* OTFCD sometimes assigns wrong colors
-* Pure Python is too slow for real-time conversion
+* Pure Python is too slow for real-time conversion of large, colorful images